seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 For this week, I will do research and also meet with my seniors who have worked on the project before to make sure that I am able to get their vision for this project, which is nessesary for its completion and excellence

-stuff to work on: glitches, bigger balls, augmented reality, weight of the ball New ideas: difficulty levels,
+stuff to work on: glitches, bigger balls, augmented reality, weight of the ball, the meaning behind the score New ideas: difficulty levels,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODgzNDIwMzcsNDYzOTc0NCw1NzQ5Mz
+eyJoaXN0b3J5IjpbLTE5NDg1NjgyNDgsNDYzOTc0NCw1NzQ5Mz
 E1NDIsNTcxODE1Mzc3XX0=
 -->